2023 Ryder Cup: How to watch the golf tournament, full TV schedule, team info and more

 Golf fans, get ready, because it’s almost time for the 44th biennial Ryder Cup to tee off.
 Consisting of 28 matches across three competition days between Team USA and Team Europe, the Ryder Cup will see some of golf’s biggest stars face off on the green this week, including Scottie Scheffler, Brooks Koepka, Rory McIlroy and Jon Rahm.
 The US heads into this year’s international tournament as the defending champion, but hasn’t managed to win on European soil in 30 years.
 Team Europe, having won seven of the last 10 Ryder Cups, will be a worthy opponent.

 Ready to watch the 2023 Ryder Cup?
+Thanks to the awkward time difference, you may want to set your alarm.
 Here’s everything you need to know before tee time, including the full TV schedule, team USA and Team Europe info and more.

 How to watch the 2023 Ryder Cup: